africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Like a pauper but with lots of money - Pablo Picasso.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/like-a-pauper-but-with-lots-of-money-pablo-picasso/","title":"Like a pauper but with lots of money - Pablo Picasso","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/like-a-pauper-but-with-lots-of-money-pablo-picasso/","title":"Like a pauper but with lots of money - Pablo Picasso"}
 ---